mafixx/CompassUol/README.md

 ### Sprint 2
 -> 27/02/2023 Início

     1. Review da Sprint 1/Planning 2 - Início da Sprint 2;
+    2. Finalização do curso de SQL para Análise de dados - Início do Big Data;